 The sediment delivery distributed (SEDD) model has been extensively used in different regions of the world.
-Based on the concept of the revised universal soil loss equation (RUSLE) model, GIS techniques were integrated to predict the sediment delivery ratio (SDR) at the morphological unit and catchment scale and then to predict the spatial pattern of annual soil erosion and sediment yield.
-The SEDD (Ferro and Minacapilli, 1995) model estimates the sediment yield at the catchment outlet according to the following formula:
+The model is mainly based on the RUSLE model and integrates GIS techniques to predict the sediment yield within a watershed.
+The SEDD (Ferro and Minacapilli, 1995) model estimates the sediment yield according to the following formula:

-$SY_i = SE_i \bullet SDR_i = R_i \bullet K_i \bullet LS_i \bullet C_i \bullet P_i \bullet SDR_i(1)$ where SE_i is the average of annual soil erosion (t/ha/a) on pixel i; SDR_i is the sediment delivery ratio for pixel i; R_i refers to the rainfall-runoff erosivity factor (MJmm/hah); K_i denotes the soil erodibility factor (thah/MJhamm); LS_i expresses the topographic factor; C_i signifies the cover-management factor; and P_i shows the support practice factor.
+$$SY_i = SE_i \bullet SDR_i = R_i \bullet K_i \bullet LS_i \bullet C_i \bullet P_i \bullet SDR_i(1)$$ where SE_i is the average of annual soil erosion modulus (t/ha/a) on pixel i; SDR_i is the sediment delivery ratio for pixel i; R_i refers to the rainfall-runoff erosivity factor (MJmm/hah); K_i denotes the soil erodibility factor (thah/MJhamm); LS_i expresses the topographic factor; C_i signifies the cover-management factor; and P_i shows the support practice factor.

 To explain the relationship between rainfall and erosion, Wischmeier and Smith (1978) proposed the R factor to quantify the impact of rainfall and runoff on soil erosion.
-Since the daily rainfall data of 50 rainfall stations were available, the method proposed by Zhang et al. (2002) was used to determine the rainfall erosivity factor, which was mainly assessed with the daily rainfall data using a half-month rainfall erosivity model.
-The average annual R factor was generated by kriging interpolation using data from 50 rainfall stations, and the raster of the R factor in 2006 is shown in Fig. 2 a.
+Since the daily rainfall data of 50 rainfall stations were available, the method proposed by Zhang et al. (2002) was used to calculate the R factor, which was mainly assessed with the daily rainfall data using a half-month rainfall erosivity model.
+The annual R factor was generated by kriging interpolation using data from 50 rainfall stations, and the raster of the R factor in 2006 is shown in Fig.~2 a.